sbb-design-systems/lyne-components/CODING_STANDARDS.md

 #### Properties initialization

 Boolean properties with a default value can be initialized with `false` but not with `true`.
 This is due to how Lit handles boolean attributes in the DOM: it evaluates, for example, `sanitize="false"` as `true` and not `false` as we would expect.
-Therefore the property shold be converted in something like `noSanitize = false`:
+Therefore the property should be converted in something like `noSanitize = false`:

 ```ts
 // AVOID